 AT&T Wi-Fi available to Purdue visitors

-Parents, athletic event attendees and other visitors can now access AT&T’s Wi-Fi service and connect to the Internet from their mobile devices and laptops while on Purdue’s campus.
+Parents, athletic event attendees and other visitors now have free and unlimited access to AT&T’s Wi-Fi service and can connect to the Internet from their mobile devices and laptops while on Purdue’s campus.

 Currently, the University offers Internet services for students, staff and faculty as well as guest access through Purdue Air Link.
 PAL requires pre-authorized use of Purdue’s wireless infrastructure, but there is an increasing desire among visitors for on-demand Wi-Fi access on campus, which prompted the addition of the AT&T hotspot service.